LouisYLWang/Sync-Sofa/readme.md

 ⚠️⚠️⚠️ Notice, this version is not compatible with any version before 1.0.6 (<= 1.0.5), please please please make sure your version is the same as your peer's version

 Add:
-    add version detection (lower version number will be detected from user with higher version number if room was established by lower version extension)
+    add version detection (lower version number will be detected from the user with higher version number if a room was established by lower version extension)

 Fix:
     fix support for https://www.bilibili.com/bangumi/* (bilibili movie)